 The Charles and Lucille King Family Foundation Scholarships awards several ongoing scholarships that aim to support educational excellence and professional development.

-Up to $3,500 is awarded annually to students majoring in any field related to film and television.
-Recipients must demonstrate academic ability, professional potential and financial need.
+The program awards up to $3,500 annually to students majoring in any field related to film and television.
+Recipients must demonstrate academic ability, professional potential, and also financial need.

 The Steven & Alexandra Cohen Fund for Student Support is administered by the University of Southern California.
-Full-time undergraduate students who are enrolled in the college’s School of Cinematic Arts and are eligible to apply for this award
+Full-time undergraduate students currently enrolled in the college’s School of Cinematic Arts may apply for this award.

-Recipients of the Steven & Alexandra Cohen Fund for Student Support have a 3.0 minimum GPA.
-This award may be renewed annually as long as you satisfy the eligibility criteria each year.
+Recipients of the Steven & Alexandra Cohen Fund for Student Support must have a 3.0 minimum GPA.
+You may renew this award annually as long as you satisfy the eligibility criteria each year.